Second Beach Dog Rules & Seasonal Hours for 2025

 Pass Prices: Seasonal: Middletown Resident $90, Non-Resident $180.
 Daily Passes – Weekends & Holidays: $35, Weekdays: $25

-Second Beach Rules And Regulation, Rhode Island
+Second Beach Rules And Regulations, Rhode Island

 - Alcoholic beverages and smoking are disallowed.